River cooter: Reproduction

 The mating habits of the river cooter are very similar to those of the red-eared slider.
 As with the other basking turtles, the males tend to be smaller than females.
 The male uses his long claws to flutter at the face of the much larger female.
 Often, the female ignores him.
 After detecting what may be a pheromone signal while sniffing at a female's tail, a male river cooter will court a female by swimming above her, vibrating his long nails and stroking her face.
 Females have also been observed doing this to initiate courtship.
 If the female is receptive, she will sink to the bottom of the river and allow the male to mount for mating.
 If she does mate, after several weeks the female crawls upon land to seek a nesting site.
 Females often cross highways looking for suitable nesting spots.
 Females will lay between 12 and 20 eggs at a time, close to water.
 The eggs hatch within 45 to 56 days and the hatchlings will usually stay with the nest through their first winter.

 Mating takes place in early spring.
 Nesting usually occurs from May to June.
 The female chooses a site with sandy or loamy soil, within 100 ft of the river's edge.
 She looks for an open area, with no major obstacles for the future hatchings to negotiate on their way to the river.
 The nest is dug with the hind feet.
 She lays 10–25 or more eggs in one or more clutches.
 Eggs are ellipsoidal, approximately 1.5 in long.
 Incubation time is determined by temperature, but averages 90–100 days.
 Hatchlings generally emerge in August or September.
 There have been reported instances of late clutches over-wintering and hatching in the spring.
+This relationship has been shown where nests that are further away from the river tend to over-winter before hatching while nests closer to the river tend to hatch in the fall.
 A hatchling will have a round carapace, about 1.5 in diameter, that is green with bright yellow markings.

+Predators

+While adults are less suspectible to aquatic predators, nests and hatchlings are significant prey items for mesopredators such as raccoons, skunks, herons, foxes, river otters and many others.
+While nesting females may also be targeted by these predators.